-Howard Tunes The Screws
+Howard Turns The Screws

 Lessons of the 1990 Strangeways riots were largely heeded and, for three years, prison began to have more humane regimes.
 Then Howard took charge… Keith Mann talked to Andy Johnson about his experiences of the changes.